interTwin-eu/teapot/docs/configuration.md

 ### File-based Mapping Method

 Teapot provides three methods for mapping a user’s global and local identities.
-The first method is the **File-based Mapping Method**.
+The first method is the File-based Mapping Method.
 Teapot allows manual storage of user mappings in a file.
 This file should contain the following
 information: for each user, the local username and the user's OIDC subject claim (sub), as provided by the Identity Provider (IdP).
 These values must